2014 HSC Rules and Procedures guide

-The HSC Rules and Procedures guide must be read by all students entered for an HSC course in 2013.
+The Higher School Certificate Rules and Procedures guide must be read by all students entered for an HSC course.

-Download a PDF copy: 2013 HSC Rules and Procedures guide (PDF).
+Download a PDF copy: 2014 HSC Rules and Procedures guide (PDF)

 The Education Act 1990 (NSW) governs the award of the Higher School Certificate.
 The Board of Studies NSW, under this Act, grants certificates to students who comply with the Act and the Board's requirements.

-The main rules and requirements are set out in this guide.
-Students can obtain more detailed explanations of the rules and requirements by referring to the Assessment, Certification and Examination website at (ace.bos.nsw.edu.au).
+The main rules and requirements for the Higher School Certificate are set out in this guide.
+Students can obtain more detailed explanations of the rules and requirements by referring to the Assessment, Certification and Examination website.

 1. Eligibility requirements